 Deferrable performance functions are a special type of deferrable functions which are intended for measuring a given quantity.
 Therefore, this kind of deferrable functions have an associated unit that can be used to interpret the return values from these functions.
 The unit of a deferrable performance function can be accessed through the public member unit.
-Regular deferrable functions can be promoted to deferrable performance functions using the make_performance_function() utility.
-Also, this utility allows to create performance functions directly from any callable.
+Regular deferrable functions can be promoted to deferrable performance functions directly from any callable.